What is Share Buyback/Repurchase?

 • Effect on Increasing Shareholder Value

-Business owners who opt for share repurchase are more likely to enhance their EPS significantly, and that too much faster than operational improvements.
+Business owners who opt for share repurchase are more likely to enhance their EPS significantly, and that is much faster than operational improvements.
 Investors scouting for profitable investment options tend to acknowledge companies with steady EPS as a better income-generating avenue with enhanced growth potential.

 Further, it is believed that companies who are capable enough to repurchase their shares from shareholders have a grand market presence and robust pricing power.
 Hence, the practice of share repurchase not only helps to project a positive image of the company in the market but also comes in handy for potential investors.

-What Does Share Buyback Signify?
+What Does Share Buyback Signify

 Investors often believe that the declaration of upcoming buyback of shares signifies that the company’s prospect is profitable.
 Further, it is believed to influence the overall stock price of the company.
 For instance, investors often believe that repurchasing shares from shareholders is a probable indication of the acquisition of big companies, the launch of new and improved product lines, etc., among others.